 After the loan officer determines that you pre-qualify, he/she then issues a pre-qualification letter.
 The pre-qualification letter is used when you make an offer on a property.
 The pre-qualification letter informs the seller that your financial situation has been reviewed by a professional, and you will likely be approved for a loan to purchase the home.

-When your loan is pre-approved, you receive a pre-approval certificate.
-Getting your loan pre-approved allows you to close very quickly when you do find a home.
+When your loan is pre-approved, you receive a pre-approval letter.
+Getting your loan pre-approved allows you to shop with confidence and helps get your transaction closed very quickly when you do find a home.
 Pre-approval can also help you negotiate a better price with the seller.

 Your loan can be sold at any time.
 There is a secondary mortgage market in which lenders frequently buy and sell pools of mortgages.
 This secondary mortgage market results in lower rates for consumers.
 A lender buying your loan assumes all terms and conditions of the original loan.